labring/FastGPT/docSite/docs/develop/data_config/intro.md

     "show_appStore": false, // Whether to display the app store (currently the permission is not properly set, so it is useless to open it)
-    "show_userDetail": false, // Whether to display user details (account balance, OpenAI binding) "show_git": true, // Whether to display Git "systemTitle": "FastAI", // The title of the system "authorText": "Made by FastAI Team.", // Signature "gitLoginKey": "" // Git login credentials
+    "show_userDetail": false, // Whether to display user details (account balance, OpenAI binding) "show_git": true, // Whether to display Git "systemTitle": "FastGPT", // The title of the system "authorText": "Made by FastGPT Team.", // Signature "gitLoginKey": "" // Git login credentials
 }
 ```